SESYNC-ci/online-data-lesson/docs/_slides/rdbms.md

 ===

+The [data.gov](https://www.data.gov) API provides a case in point.
+Data.gov is a service provided by the U.S. federal government to make data available from across many government agencies.
+It hosts a catalog of raw data and of many other APIs from across government.
+Among the APIs catalogued by data.gov is the [FoodData Central](https://fdc.nal.usda.gov/) API.
-The "data.gov" API provides a case in point. **more info re api** The U.S. Department of Agriculture maintains a data system of nutrition information for thousands of foods at [FoodData Central](https://fdc.nal.usda.gov/).
+The U.S. Department of Agriculture maintains a data system of nutrition information for thousands of foods.
 We might be interested in the relative nutrient content of different fruits.

 ===